HireMeDeveloper/IrishIndependentWordle/README.txt

         DATE_OF_FIRST_PUZZLE is used the mark the date that the first puzzle in the 'Focail_Answers.csv' list will be active.
             This will also determine the alignment of irish puzzles, as they will appear in order starting from this date.
             Currently this is set to a thursday so that irish puzzles land on wednesdays.
+        ENGLISH_DICTIONARY, IRISH_DICTIONARY, and ANSWERS_DICTIONARY
+            These are used to mark the file locations for the methods that fetch and create the JavaScript objects containing word and puzzle data.
+            Ensure that these constants point to the actual file locations, otherwise the try/catch block at script.js line 151 will throw an error (line 183).
-    Both events currently in use are pushed to the window.dataLayer This includes: 'onFirstCompletion', and 'onStatsUpdate'
+    Three events currently in use are pushed to the window.dataLayer This includes: 'onFirstCompletion', 'onStatsUpdate', and 'onGameStart'
-        The implementation on how this is done is on script.js line 128
+        The implementation on how this is done is on script.js line 138

 Questions:
     Do you want me to push this to the window.dataLayer as well as the window.parent.dataLayer?
     Are there any additional events you would like for analytics?
-        Currently the only event that is pushed is upon completion of the game, which holds all the data related to that puzzle?
-        There is also a simple event used when updating the stats page, but this does not hold any data.
+        Currently the events that are pushed are 'onFirstCompletion', 'onStatsUpdate', and 'onGameStart' The first error that you ran into with the provided screenshot looks to be caused by the file locations for the csv resources.
+        To remedy this ive added new constants at the top of the script.js (lines 5-8) that can be used to point to the file locations for your implementation.
+        Let me know if this fixes the error.